rugtres/programming4biologists/getting-started.md

 4. Select **New** and add the Mingw-w64 destination folder path to the system path: `C:\msys64\mingw64\bin`.
 5. Select **OK** to save the updated PATH.
 You may need to re-open Visual Studio Code for it to take effect.

+#### What next?

+Congratulations, you're all set!
+Head to our [further instructions](https://rugtres.github.io/programming4biologists/using_vs_code) to learn more on how to use VSCode and CMake for C++.

 ### Mac OS

 #### Install Visual Studio Code